Did you know?

 Under the law, a donor’s consent to organ donation is binding.
 But if someone believes the donor changed their mind, that consent can’t be acted on — unless the donor consented in their will.
 BC Transplant’s practice is to “ask the family if they are aware of any change in their loved one's decision, and will honour their wishes.”

 What if your loved one was not registered?
 The hospital staff may ask if you wish to have the deceased’s organs and tissue donated.
 Under the law, family members can’t consent if they believe the deceased would have objected to the donation.

 The family has an opportunity to say their farewells before the organs are removed.
 A specialist trained in organ recovery will carefully remove organs and tissue.
 The body is then prepared for removal to the funeral home of choice.

 Donation of organs and tissue shouldn’t cause a delay in the funeral arrangements.
 And you’ll still be able to have an open casket if you wish.

-Your loved one may have registered to donate his or her body for anatomical study and medical research.
+Your loved one may have registered to donate their body for anatomical study and medical research.
 The University of British Columbia medical school accepts bodies for teaching and research purposes.
-For more information see the Body Donation Program website.
+For more information, see the UBC Body Donation Program website.

 If the deceased was registered in the program, contact the program as soon as possible after the death.
 The deceased’s personal representative or a health care professional should do this.